Generic Name: oxycodone hydrochloride

 Oxycodone Hydrochloride Capsule

-Oxycodone hydrochloride capsule 5 mg is a hard gelatin white capsule imprinted with "0145" on the cap or body in black ink available in one strength as follows:
+Oxycodone Hydrochloride Capsule 5 mg is a hard gelatin size #4 ivory opaque/reddish orange opaque capsule, imprinted with logo “LANNETT” on the cap and “1774” on the body available in one strength as follows:

 5 mg capsule